ZamyArkreNendmed/MoLang-Exploration/experimental_queries.md

     return variable.entity_sneaking;
     ```
   * As you can see above, it will seach any nearby entities that are sneaking, and save the selected entity for later use.
+  * You can also notice that the `break` keyword will stop continuing the for each loop after it gets the sneaking entity.